Skip to main content

 Administrative History

 The Century Club of Indianapolis was founded in December, 1888 by Alfred Fremont Potts, with 30 charter members, including: William C. Bobbs, Hilton U. Brown, James W. "Billy" Fesler, William Fortune, Allen Hendricks, William L. Taylor, Charles N. Thompson, and Evans Woollen.
 The club was organized "as a protest against exclusiveness and old fogyism in club life."
-It grew to around one hundred members, in addition to non-resident and two honorary members, F. Hopkinson Smith and James Whitcomb Riley.
-The Century Club had been affiliated with the Indiana Union of Literary Clubs since 1892.
+It grew to around one hundred members, in addition to non-resident and... two honorary members, F. Hopkinson Smith and James Whitcomb Riley.
+The Century Club became affiliated with the Indiana Union of Literary Clubs in 1892.
 Members included Louis J. Bailey, Ernest P. Bicknell, Jacob Piatt Dunn, William P. "Pink" Fishback, John L. Griffiths, Meredith "Nick" Nicolson, and George Reisner, among others.
 The club originally met weekly on Tuesdays, though the meetings grew less frequent over time, and required members to present papers, of their own topic, regularly.
 Potential members were recommended by current members and then elected or rejected.
-Dues varied between $4.00 and $8.00, per annum.
+Dues varied between $4.00 and $8.00 per annum.

-There were frequent banquets (some in honor of Indiana writers) and outings and a guest night each month, which non-resident men and women were allowed to attend, upon the invitation of a member.
+There were frequent banquets (some in honor of Indiana writers) and outings and a guest night each month, which nonmember men and women were allowed to attend, upon the invitation of a member.
 Guest speakers included Anthony Hope Hawkins, author of Prisoner of Zenda.

 Sources: